 However, there are many cases in which I would recommend taking out private accident insurance.
 It protects you from financial difficulties if you have an accident and provides financial security for surviving dependents in the event of death.

-What does private accident insurance in Germany cover?
+What does private accident insurance cover?

 Typical examples are falling objects or injuries in road traffic.